 I Hear Banjos #14225

-This rusty old car covered with a pine needle blanket is a permanent resident in this vehicular old folk’s home.
+This rusty old car covered by a pine needle blanket is a permanent resident in this vehicular old folk’s home.
 It’s a very old junkyard first started in the 1930s.
 Through time, a large forest has grown up here to cover all the ancient cars and trucks in pine needles and leaves.
-Nature composts thick layers of them into dirt right on the vehicles.
+Nature composts thick layers of leaves into dirt right on the vehicles.
 In fact, the roofs and hoods of some cars are rusting through from the constant moisture.

 This is a legacy junkyard, meaning ownership has passed from father to son.
 As seen in the picture, the retired owner has some playful fun with his horde of rusty old cars.
 Done with a bit of whimsy and humor, there are transmissions lining the path, shiny hubcaps and rings are nailed to the trees, and a few silly signs have been tacked up.
 I have no idea what the background building is for other than storage, but it’s newer than the cars.

 This one-of-a-kind junkyard in the trees is no longer open selling auto parts.
 As time moves on, there isn’t much call anymore for parts for a 1954 Oldsmobile or a 1939 Hudson.
 Nowadays, it continues as an unusual tourist attraction and a mecca for photographers of all stripes creating junk art.
 So here it all sits, a place where a person can look back through automotive history while walking in the woods.
 In hindsight, it could be called an open-air car museum if you like.

-Location: rural Georgia.
-Picture and text © Andrew Dierks
+Location: rural Bartow County, Georgia.
+Picture and story © Andrew Dierks

 Up Next: Old School Cool #14241